 When you file items, be ruthless.
 Really consider if you can shred it and access it electronically later.
 If the answer is yes, then shred away.
 If you deem it deserves a spot in your home office, pick a small file box so you won’t be tempted to hang on to more than you need.
 When you file, place the newest item in the front and discard the oldest item from the back (if it’s aged out).
 Make it a policy to file as you go.
 Handle the “File It” pile one time, and walk it to your file box when it’s ready.

 7. Keep 7 Years of Financial Records, 3 Years of Anything Else

-For most other documents, once they’ve been paid or resolved, you can safely shred.
+For most other documents, once they’ve been paid or resolved, you can safely shred them.
 Budget-savvy people know that needlessly holding on to paperwork can make you feel disorganized and less able to access what you really need.
-If there’s something you’re very nervous about, consult with a tax professional or an attorney.
+If there’s something you’re very nervous about, consult with a tax professional or an attorney before discarding it.

 8. Learn to Let Go of the Sentimental